Chocolate Chip Protein Muffins

 - Preheat oven to 400F and line a 12 cup muffin pan with liners.
 Spray the inside of the liners with cooking spray.

-- In a large mixing bowl, combine almond flour, protein powder, baking soda, salt and sweetener.
+- In a large mixing bowl, combine the dry ingredients: almond flour, protein powder, baking soda, salt and sweetener.
 Mix until all your ingredients are combined.

-- Add your eggs, greek yogurt and vanilla extract.
+- Stir in the wet ingredients: eggs, greek yogurt and vanilla extract.
 Mix until all your ingredients are combined.
 Fold in the chocolate chips.
 Scoop the batter into the muffin cups evenly.
 The muffin liners will be full.

 Notes

-- In place of the chocolate chips you could use blueberries, nuts, white chocolate chips, or peanut butter chips.
+- Chocolate chips: In place of the chocolate chips you could use blueberries, nuts, white chocolate chips, or peanut butter chips.

 Hey, are you able to confirm if this is 245 calories per muffin